sharontherese/latin-mass-funeral/content/rite-of-baptism-for-adults/index.md

 # Easter Vigil

 The Roman Ritual advises that adult baptisms should take place during the Vigil of Easter, or the Vigil of Pentecost.
+Of the seven stages mentioned above, typically 1-6 are done before the Vigil, and stage 7 is done at the Vigil.

 There has been growing awareness that Holy Week was dramatically revised in 1955.
 Some traditional parishes and locations may celebrate the pre-1955 Holy Week, and some may celebrate the 1962 Holy Week.